IT3049C/2.JS-Exercise/README.md

 - [ ] filled out the self-reflection.

 ## Self-Evaluation:
-how many points out of 20 do you deserve on this assignment:
+(For this assignment, there was 22 exercises checked by 68 automated checks) how many points out of 20 do you deserve on this assignment:

 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->